kevenpacheco/ignite-feed/README.md

 - How to include JS variables inside HTML;
 - What is the key property for within an iteration and why it must be unique and not change;
 - Typescript Basics

+### Going beyond

+To go a little further, I made some improvements to the project, such as:

+- I created a small loading component using an animated svg, simulating the loading of information;
+- I created a button that opens a modal, to create new posts;
+- Added unit tests, using Vitest and React Testing Library.

 ## Author